 - How To Avoid Test Day Nerves: whether you’re worried about your theory test or your practical, we’ve got some pro tips on how to keep your nerves to a minimum!

 - Theory Test Myths Debunked: if you can’t tell what’s fact or fiction with the theory test, we’ve debunked some of the most popular myths to help you avoid making any silly mistakes.

 - Help!
 I’ve Lost My Provisional: can’t quite figure out where your provisional is?
 You might have enough time to apply for a new one before you take your theory test!

 - Taking The Theory Test When You Have Dyslexia: if you have dyslexia, make sure you’re aware of the help that’s available to you for your theory test.

 We think it’s safe to say that you’ve now got more than enough theory test revision resources to help you ace your test.
-To ensure you get the best results, we’d advise you set aside at least a week (or more, if possible!) for you to revise and fully retain the information you need to pass your theory test.
+Remember, you’ll need at least a week to fully retain the information you need to fly through your theory test.
 Take your time and make your way through our theory test revision resources a section at a time—preparation is key after all!

 Once you’ve passed your theory test, you have 2 years until your theory test pass certificate expires.
 This means you have to finish your lessons and pass your practical test in 2 years—or you’ll have to retake your theory test.
 PassMeFast has a range of courses to suit all learner drivers.
 You can check them out on our course prices page or find your perfect course package with our course recommender.